 The Bench of Chief Justice Dipankar Datta and Justice GS Kulkarni gave the following directions:

 - When an application is made before the Court on behalf of the prosecution, it shall be the duty of the office of the public prosecutor to issue notice of hearing of such application to the child’s family.

 - When an application is made before the Court on behalf of the accused, it shall be the duty of the accused to issue notice of hearing of such application to the child’s family.

 - It shall be the duty of the Special Juvenile Police Unit (SJPU) to give the court reasons in writing if the victim’s family, guardian or legal counsel could not be put to notice regarding the court’s proceedings.

 - The Court further states that when the proceedings under the Act would also relate to an offence under Sections 376(3), 376-AB, 376-DA or 376-DB of the Indian Penal Code (i.e. offenses related to rape), the notice to the victim shall be issued under Section 439(1-A) of Criminal Procedure Code (which deals with bail of the accused) read with Rule 4(13) and 4(15) of POCSO Rules.

 The Bench gave directions for a copy of the judgment to be circulated to all presiding officers of all Sessions Courts in Maharashtra, the Director-General and Superintendent of Maharashtra Police, Director of Prosecution, State of Maharashtra and Maharashtra State Legal Services Authorities.

-– Vaishali Jain, Paralegal – POSH at Work
+– Vaishali Jain, Paralegal – Child Safety at Work